Social Learning: One of the Secrets to Our Success

 When I founded Penny Forward, I was inspired by other social learning groups I’d participated in.
 I took cues from the Courage Kenny Handiham Program, a community I’ve learned from and volunteered with since 1992.
 I also thought about the sense of belonging I gained from playing on the Minnesota Millers beep baseball team from 2012 through 2021, and the joy I get from playing blind darts with the Twin Cities Blind Audio Dart League.

-These communities gave me so much more than just skills or —they provided a network of support, friendship, and shared growth.
+These communities gave me so much more than just skills or hobbies—they provided a network of support, friendship, and shared growth.
 Little did I know, until now, that this sense of community was actually enhancing our learning.
 It makes sense, though, and I’m glad I found this article to give me even more evidence that communities are beneficial on so many levels, including learning.

 How Penny Forward Fosters Social Learning